The House resumed from February 3 consideration of the motion that Bill , be read the second time and referred to a committee.

 Canada sacrificed Quebec's aluminum industry in its negotiations.
 Because of Canada's decision to let Chinese aluminum flood the North American market by way of Mexico, six aluminum smelter expansion projects in Sept-Îles, Jonquière and Alma may not go ahead.

 What is the government promising?
 It is hinting that compensation is likely.
 If I represented an industry, that would hardly come as a surprise.
 That money can be taken and maybe used to build those industries elsewhere.
 This could be a disaster with severe economic consequences for 60,000 workers.

-Businesses across Quebec, Saguenay—Lac-Saint-Jean and the North Shore are suffering the consequences of this government's refusal to protect Quebec's aluminum.
+Businesses across Quebec, Saguenay—Lac-Saint-Jean and the North Shore are suffering the consequences of the Trudeau government's refusal to protect Quebec's aluminum.
 As a result, $6 billion in investments will be put off.
 The consequences will be devastating.